Replies in conversations

 - Note: If an account you have blocked visits your profile, they will see a message alerting them of the block.

-Note: If your Tweets are not protected, then all replies are public, but only relevant people, such as those who follow you and someone who is part of the conversation, will see your reply in their Home timeline, even if you begin your reply with “.@”.
-If you would like all of your followers to see your reply, the best way to do so is by Retweeting or Quote Tweet.
+Note: If your posts are not protected, then all replies are public, but only relevant people, such as those who follow you and someone who is part of the conversation, will see your reply in their Home timeline, even if you begin your reply with “.@”.
+If you would like all of your followers to see your reply, the best way to do so is by Reposting or Quote post.

-Read more about replies and mentions and types of Tweets for more information.
+Read more about replies and mentions and types of posts for more information.

 Notifications for conversations